 Prior to the performance period beginning 1st January 2004, awards were in two parts: half can be earned by reference to GlaxoSmithKline's TSR performance compared to the FTSE 100, of which the company is a constituent, and the other half of the award is deliverable if the company's business performance EPS growth, excluding currency and exceptional items, is on average at least three percentage points per annum more than the increase in the UK Retail Prices Index over the three-year performance period.
 For these awards, if GlaxoSmithKline is ranked in the top 20 of the FTSE 100 based on TSR performance, then all of the shares in this part of the award will vest.
-For the 50th position in the FTSE 100, 40 per cent of the shares will vest.
-If GlaxoSmithKline is ranked below 50th position, none of the shares, subject to this part of the award, will vest.
+For the 50th position, none of the shares, subject to this part of the award, will vest.
 Between the 20th and 50th positions, vesting will occur on a sliding scale.